 Thus Dr. Ranganathan says various laws, principles, canons, theories, etc in library and information science.
 His theories are based on scientific principles.
 They are accepted universally and are relevant even today.
-His ideas are still exciting and, even today when computers and other developments in the field of telecommunication have changed every scenario of LIS.
+His ideas are still exciting and, even today when computers and other developments in the field of telecommunication have changed the every scenario of LIS.
 Even now, when libraries and information centers face the problem of underused information resources as well as the challenges of implementing Information Communication Technology (ICT), Dr. Ranganathan's philosophy is relevant and accepted as a way to overcome both these problems in every sector.

 There are also different types of libraries in India.
-These are private libraries, public libraries, and libraries of the Government.
-Departments-Central as well as State Government, national museums, learned societies and institutions, professional bodies, Universities, schools and colleges, and research organizations.
+These are private libraries, public libraries, libraries of the Government.
+Departments-Central as well as State Government, of national museums, of learned societies and institutions, of professional bodies, of Universities, of schools and colleges, and of research 294 organization.
 These can however be divided into the following groups: